ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_host.md

 This chapter describes the software structure of the USB Host Component and explains its use for creating an USB Host application.

-The USB Host Component simplifies software development of microcontroller systems that allow to connect USB Devices.
+The USB Host Component simplifies software development of microcontroller systems that can communicate with USB Devices.

 **Attributes of the USB Host Component:**